If you follow me on Twitter or Instagram, you may have seen me mention a couple of

-I ONLY WENT AND MET BLOODY Y2J CHRIS JERICHO DIDN’T I!?
+I ONLY WENT AND MET BLOODY LE CHAMPION Y2J CHRIS JERICHO DIDN’T I!?

 Yep, you heard me correctly.
-There I am, looking very gormless next to Y2J.
-CHRIS JERICHO KNOWS I EXIST.
+There I am, looking very gormless next to Le Champion.
+CHRIS JERICHO KNOWS THAT I EXIST.
 I’m just gonna wait by the phone because obviously I should be expecting a marriage proposal any day now…

 We’ve all heard the saying “Never meet your heroes” haven’t we?
 Because if they then turn out to be an utter prick it will forever ruin any kind of admiration or respect you ever held for them.
 So, me being me, I thought “fuck it” and I went ahead and did it anyway.
 His band Fozzy were touring the UK, so I went along to the Birmingham show.
 After it had finished I waited around afterwards to say hi (or something a bit cooler).

 Here’s a brief recap of how it went.

 First, here’s my inner monologue from when I was giving myself a little “don’t be a twat” pep talk before the encounter:

 “Ok Kimberley you can do this.
 Just be charming and charismatic and everything will be fine.
 Remember now, and I know this may be difficult for you, but don’t say anything that’ll make you sound like a fucking bellend.
 Meeting Chris Jericho for the first time will only happen once.
 Just tell him that you enjoyed the gig.
 Or that you’re loving the new album.
 Thank him for inviting you.
 Or perhaps throw in that you’ve been a fan of his since you were about 11 years old.
 (But not in a wanky fangirl kind of way).
 It’ll be fine, he’s just another human.
 I believe in you, girl. “